 Last Updated on

-*PayPerClick search engines like landing pages that offer users exactly what they’re looking for.* Why? *Because it makes a HUGE difference in conversion rates. *Most home pages are too generic and hard to navigate – proven by the extremely high bounce rates.
-Unlike a portal where all activity begins, with a website most activity begins and ends on your home page, which can make it a potential waste.
+*PayPerClick search engines like landing pages that offer users exactly what they’re looking for.
+Why?
+Because it makes a HUGE difference in conversion rates.
+Most home pages are too generic, hard to navigate, and have very little valuable content – this is proven by the extremely high bounce rates.

-In contrast, SEO landing pages are designed to show exactly what the site offers and answer the visitor directly, based on what they searched for.
-When developing content it’s important that the content relates directly to what the website offers.
+In contrast, SEO landing pages focus on one central theme relevant to the focus keyword term that was searched.
+Landing pages are designed to show exactly what the site offers and answer the visitor directly, based on what they searched for.
+When developing website content it’s important that the content relates directly to what the website offers.
 That way, when the visitor lands on the page they get appropriate information about the product or service.

 With SEO landing pages you have the ability to provide detailed information about a specific product, including the make and model or you can provide more generic product information.
 Either way, searchers are more likely to get the information they want without having to navigate through pages and pages of unrelated products or information.
 The search engines are interested in zooming in on what the searcher is looking for.
 Product landing pages answer that need directly, while improving the overall search experience.

 Why not show your site visitors that you value their time and that you have the product or service they are looking for?
 Optimizing your website’s landing pages really is an all around win-win situation.